nashpitre/nashpitre.github.io/blog/_posts/we are not your kind.md

+---
+layout: post
 Date: 8/15/19

-# We Are Not Your Kind
+title: We Are Not Your Kind
+---

 ![][image-1]